Trump on mission to sell US overseas as Senate trial resumes

 Trump has sought to wring trade concessions from the EU by threatening tariffs on German autos, including BMW and Mercedes-Benz.

-Trump heads to Switzerland as just the third American president, after Andrew Johnson and Bill Clinton, to face a Senate impeachment trial.
+Trump is just the third American president, after Andrew Johnson and Bill Clinton, to face a Senate impeachment trial.
 Johnson and Clinton were acquitted by the Senate.

 There is precedent for international travel by an impeached U.S. leader.
 During his impeachment over an affair with a White House intern, Clinton visited Japan, South Korea, Israel and the Palestinian Authority.
 He traveled to Jordan for King Hussein's funeral in February 1999, just a few days before he was acquitted.